SaviturChauhan/NextComm/frontend/README.md

-# Wireless Q&A Hub - Frontend
+# NextComm - Frontend

-Modern React frontend for the Wireless Q&A Hub platform with responsive design and dark/light theme support.
+Modern React frontend for the NextComm platform with responsive design and dark/light theme support.

 ## Features